Five sauna maintenance tips for getting your sauna ready for summer

 You should re-stack your sauna stones every year.
 The stones’ structure will change over time in high heat and the pile of stones will flatten.
 For nice steam, you’ll want air to circulate between the stones!
 Re-stacking the sauna rocks is a good time to clean them from dust and debris with warm water and a soft brush.
 Check the condition of the stones by tapping two stones against each other, if the stones crumble or are yellowed, it’s time to replace them with new ones.

-Step 3: Clean the heater
+Step 3: Clean the outside of the heater

 Sauna bathing might have accumulated visible limescale stains on the surface of the heater.
 These can be easily removed with a mixture of water and vinegar or citric acid powder.
 For stainless steel surfaces, we recommend Harvia's sauna heater cleanser, that makes it easy to get rid of limescale stains.